stan-dev/design-docs/designs/opencl_kernel_generator.md

 not.
 So they need to be wrapped in appropriate wrapper that is an operation whenever they are used in a kernel generator expression.

+If an expression is used multiple times the kernel associated with it should be cached.
+So regeneration and recompilation of kernel is not necessary at every time an expression is evaluated.
+Instead kernel is generated only at first use.
+Cached kernel can also be reused between instances of expressions consisting of same operands, but operating on different data, even if the matrices have different sizes.

 #### Example

 ```c++